mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 ## Your Transplant Team
 <div class="image-placeholder"><p>Image Placeholder: Photograph of the outpatient transplant team would work, if printing is not an issue.</p></div>

 A team of healthcare professionals from the Adult Bone Marrow Transplant Service will care for you through all phases of your treatment.
-Below you'll find a list of the team members and their rolls.
+Below you'll find a list of the team members and their roles.
 You will meet each member of your healthcare team at different times during your treatment.

 Your **attending doctor** will be in charge of your care throughout your treatment.
 Even though one specific doctor will be your primary doctor, you will be cared for by different doctors during your transplant.